Trial Law Institute

 The periodic Trial Law Institute Forum is the showcase event of the association.
 At the Forum, selected trial masters from across North America instruct on advanced courtroom presentation.
 The content of the Forum is geared toward a combination of past-generation tried-and-true techniques combined with the newest technologies available.

-The TLI is also the host of the Renaissance Symposium, held annually at the Harvard Club of New York City, typically the first weekend in December.
+The TLI is also the host of the Renaissance Symposium, held annually at the Harvard Club of New York City, typically the first Friday in December.

 TLI Advisory Board